maxmcgregor/AirbnbCodeSample/README.md

   When data is entered into the appropriate form, the program will acknowledge if the student response is correct or incorrect.
 If an entry is wrong, the result will be invalid.

 ## How to Access
-  The program can be accessed [by clicking this link.](http://flexioncodingchallenge-maxm.s3-website.us-east-2.amazonaws.com/)
+  The program can be accessed [by clicking this link](http://flexioncodingchallenge-maxm.s3-website.us-east-2.amazonaws.com/) or typing http://flexioncodingchallenge-maxm.s3-website.us-east-2.amazonaws.com/ into your browser.

 ## Improvements to Solution
   Below are the next improvements I would make to the program, in order of priority.